amit517/amit517/README.md

 ## Hi there <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

 My name is Amit Kundu.
-I love to learn new technologies abd play with them.
+I love to learn new technologies and play with them.

 ### Catch me in 🤗